- Online registration - 2 January 2020 until 2 March 2020.

 - Not currently working in Indonesia

 - Curriculum vitae/resume

-- Passport valid at least 18 months from time of arrival in Indonesia (estimated arrival : 1st August 2017)
+- Passport valid at least 24 months from the time of applying

 - Last academic transcript and certificates (in English)

 - Other certificates that related to the field you're applying (if applicable)